ovh/docs/pages/platform/kubernetes-k8s/tracing-jaeger/guide.en-ie.md

 ---
 title: Distributed tracing with Jaeger on an OVHcloud Managed Kubernetes Service
 slug: tracing-jaeger
-excerpt: 'Find out how to set-up distributed tracing on OVHcloud Managed Kubernetes Service with Jaeger.'
+excerpt: 'Find out how to set up distributed tracing on OVHcloud Managed Kubernetes Service with Jaeger.'
 section: Monitoring & Observability
 order: 01
 ---